memobank-logo-alt

 Why Memo Bank and not a payment institution?

-Only a licensed credit institution can hold a ring-fenced account.
+Only a licensed credit institution can hold a safeguarding account.
 Memo Bank is authorised by the ECB and regulated by the ACPR.
 Payment institutions — Swan, Lemonway, Qonto, Stripe — do not have this status, regardless of the other services they provide.

 Memo Bank is particularly well-suited to payment institutions, electronic money institutions, and investment firms that process thousands of transfers or direct debits per month and need to orchestrate their flows via API.
-A settlement account can be opened alongside the ring-fenced account to facilitate day-to-day operational management.
+A settlement account can be opened alongside the safeguarding account to facilitate day-to-day operational management.

 Our regulatory expertise is recognised, and our legal teams hold contract templates reviewed by the ACPR for drafting these account agreements.